 Do you have a move to a European country on the horizon that includes bringing pets along?
-Organizing pet transport to Europe involves research, preparation and time.
+Organizing pet transport to Europe involves research, preparation, and time.

-In the months prior to your move, discuss your pet's health with your trusted veterinarian and spend time helping your pet feel comfortable with the travel crate.
+In the months before your move, discuss your pet's health with your trusted veterinarian and spend time helping your pet feel comfortable with the travel crate.
 Especially for dogs and cats, if they see the crate as a safe place, they are likely to experience less stress and anxiety during their trip.

-Learn more about the basic requirements for pet relocation to Europe below or search for your country's requirements here.
+Learn more about the basic requirements for pet relocation to Europe below, or search for your country's requirements here.
 If you have further questions, let a PetRelocation Specialist walk you through the process.

 Regulations for Shipping Pets to Europe

 Attention: Precise regulations vary from country to country, so double-check with the appropriate authorities or your PetRelocation Consultant to find the most current and accurate information available.

 Each pet shall be identified through a microchip.
 No other form of identification is acceptable.
 The microchip should comply with ISO Standard 11784 or Annex A to ISO standard 11785.
 Most European countries currently accept AVID-9 and AVID-10 in addition to ISO.
 The microchip must be implanted before the rabies vaccine is administered.